anz-bank/syslgen-examples/README.md

     )
 ```

-A view declaration is similar to a virtual table, and can be thought of as a function.
+A view declaration is similar to a virtual table, and can be likened to a function.
+The key ones to pay attention to are:

+- goFile View
+  - This view controls what goes into the generated go file
+  - Can think of this as the main function